-Since marketing is an integral aspect of all sectors, Marketing Managers can find employment opportunities in retail, media&advertising, hospitality, healthcare, finance, IT, etc. Candidates with a creative mind and strong business acumen are best suited for this management role.
+Since marketing is an integral aspect of all sectors, Marketing Managers can find employment opportunities in retail, media & advertising, hospitality, healthcare, finance, IT, etc. Candidates with a creative mind and strong business acumen are best suited for this management role.
 Plus, good communication and leadership skills are two vital prerequisites for Marketing Managers.

 2. Sales Manager

-A Sales Manager is primarily responsible for managing and supervising a company’s sales team, creating and accomplishing sales targets, and increase sales by expanding the brand reach.
+A Sales Manager is primarily responsible for managing and supervising a company’s sales team, creating and accomplishing sales targets, and increasing sales by expanding the brand reach.
 Apart from designing sales strategies and campaigns, Sales Managers spend a significant amount of time building relationships with clients and business partners.

 The role requires them to collaborate with product development and marketing teams to create the right campaigns to boost customer-brand engagement and drive sales.